Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_text_input_box.md

 # Class parent_GGL_text_input_box

-A box, that you can click on, to input some text and store it in the "value" variable, click outside or press enter when it's writable to set thetext.
+Click the box to make it writable type some text, and click outside or press enter to set the text you typed 	inside the "value" variable.

 # Relevant Methods

 ## Get_value()